 24 But their laying await was known of Saul.
 And they watched the gates day and night to kill him.

 25 Then the disciples took him by night, and let him down by the wall in a basket.

-26 And when Saul was come to Jerusalem, he assayed to join himself to the disciples: but they were all afraid of him, and believed not that he was a disciple.
+26 And when Saul came to Jerusalem, he assayed to join himself to the disciples: but they were all afraid of him, and believed not that he was a disciple.

 27 But Barnabas took him, and brought him to the apostles, and declared unto them how he had seen the Lord in the way and that he had spoken to him, and how he had preached boldly at Damascus in the name of Jesus.

 28And he was with them coming in and going out at Jerusalem.
 And he spake boldly in the name of the Lord Jesus,